wayneIBM/vpc-on-classic/errors.md

 ## volume_template_invalid
 **Message**: Invalid volume template provided.

 You provided an invalid volume template for creating a volume.
-See the [VPC API Reference](https://{DomainName}/apidocs/vpc-on-classic){: new_window} to verify that you are providing the correct parameters in the request body.
+See the [VPC API Reference](https://{DomainName}/apidocs/vpc-on-classic){: external} to verify that you are providing the correct parameters in the request body.

 ## volume_update_invalid_request
 **Message**: The volume update request is not valid.

 The update request body property that you specified is not valid.
-See the [VPC API Reference](https://{DomainName}/apidocs/vpc-on-classic){: new_window} for information and correct API request syntax.
+See the [VPC API Reference](https://{DomainName}/apidocs/vpc-on-classic){: external} for information and correct API request syntax.

 ## vpc_not_empty
 **Message**: The VPC cannot be deleted because it is not empty.